QuentinRa/blog.quentinra.dev/info/html/forms/input.md

 Finally, you must add a submit button to send your form.
-You can use an empty action or "#" in the form action field otherwise if you didn't make some php it won't work.
+You can use an empty action or "#" in the form action field otherwise if you didn't make some PHP it won't work.

 Then simply create a button having the type "submit".
 You may also use reset but almost no one is still using it nowadays.